What exactly is a green district in Dubai Marina with advanced infrastructure?

 Building design elements: High-performance thermal insulation and double or triple-glazed windows reduce cooling loads significantly in Dubai’s heat.
 Building orientation that minimizes direct sun exposure on main facades during peak hours makes real difference in unit-level cooling costs.
 Natural ventilation systems in common areas and passive cooling design elements demonstrate thoughtful environmental architecture.

-Infrastructure components: Electric vehicle charging infrastructure—minimum two charging points per 100 parking spaces—future-proofs the investment.
+Infrastructure components: Dubai’s Green Building Regulations require at least 5% of parking spaces to be designated for low-emission or EV-ready vehicles in new buildings with over 20 spaces.
 Waste separation facilities with clearly designated recycling streams, bicycle parking and maintenance areas, and green roofs or vertical gardens contribute to the district’s environmental performance and resident experience.
 Verify these features through site visits and documentation review rather than relying solely on marketing materials.

 How does the payment process work for international investors buying in these green districts?